-Consider the travel journey in its respective stages and how you can engage your clients on their mobile devices.
+Consider the stages of the travel journey and how you can engage clients on their mobile devices.

 80% of agencies rated SM as somewhat or very successful at achieving important marketing objectives.

-Once you’ve hit that sweet spot, after you’ve put in the requisite time, energy and love into cultivating your relationships via your chosen SM platforms, there follows a gratifying shift from engagement to conversion.
+After putting the requisite time, energy and love into cultivating relationships on your chosen platforms, when you hit that sweet spot, a gratifying shift from engagement to conversion follows.

-77% Smartphone users say receiving points or rewards, exclusive content and special messages would have a positive impact on their brand loyalty.
+77% Smartphone users say receiving points or rewards, exclusive content & special messages would have a positive impact on their brand loyalty.

-- Preparation and Travel Stages Getting herself organised, your traveller needs her travel documents, relevant travel information, maps and so on, all in order.
-And she doesn’t expect to cart around a pile of papers in this day and age.
-She starts thinking about the sightseeing she’ll do on her trip, activities she’s interested in, restaurants she wants to visit.
-Once she hits the road, she wants to have emergency contact details of your chosen suppliers within digital reach in case something goes wrong.
-And trust me, she can’t wait to share her experiences along the way on WhatsApp and SM.
+- Preparation and Travel Stages Now she needs her docs, maps and other relevant info all organised.
+She doesn’t expect to cart around wads of paper in this day and age.
+She starts thinking about all the sightseeing and activities she’ll do, restaurants to try out..
+Once she hits the road, she’ll need contact details of your chosen suppliers.
+She’ll definitely share her trip experiences on WhatsApp and SM.

-In the experience stage, 68% use their mobile devices to stay in touch with friends and family while on vacation.
+In the experience stage, 68% use their mobile devices to stay in touch with friends & family while on vacation.

-With an estimated 33% of travellers using their mobile devices on holiday to find things to do and source additional information…a travel app filled with useful features such as…weather reports, destination guides, etc. would allow tour operators to create a platform from which to generate additional revenue streams.
+With an estimated 33% of travellers using their mobile devices on holiday to find things to do & source additional information, a travel app filled with useful features such as weather reports, destination guides, etc. would allow tour operators to create a platform from which to generate additional revenue streams.

 Tourism Research Australia

-- Post Travel Stage She’s on her way home from a holiday that you’ve tailor-designed to match her needs.
-Did your planning hit the mark?
-She’s on her phone, looking through her pictures, recalling her favourite moments.
-Select, click, write caption, send and off go her pictures onto Facebook, Twitter, Pinterest, Instagram, YouTube, to name just a few SM platforms travellers frequent.
-She may be moved to write a review and mention whom she booked her trip with.
-Or… She has a complaint!
+- Post Travel Stage On her way home from a holiday that you tailored to her needs, she reflects: was your planning spot on?
+She’s on her phone again, browsing through holiday pics, recalling her favourite moments.
+Select, write caption, and post onto SM!
+She may be moved to write a review and make a recommendation.
+Or.. she has a complaint.
 Because stuff happens.
 People generally feel better after a good moan.

-Hopefully you’re in a position to respond immediately to SM commentary either by modifying a product, providing additional information where needed, or mitigating the effect of negative feedback.
+Hopefully you’re in a position to respond quickly to SM commentary: modify a product; provide additional info; mitigate the negative feedback.

-As quickly as your traveller posts her displeasure on her mobile device for the world to see, as readily you need to be plugged into what’s being published by your clients.
+As quickly as comments are published from a client’s mobile device for the world to see, just as readily you need to be plugged into that space to respond appropriately.